python/cpython/Doc/library/functions.rst

    :func:`exec` function.
 The return value is ``None``.

    In all cases, if the optional parts are omitted, the code is executed in the current scope.
-If only *globals* is provided, it must be a dictionary (and not a subclass of dictionary), which will be used for both the global and the local variables.
+If only *globals* is provided, it must be a mapping, which will be used for both the global and the local variables.
 If *globals* and *locals* are given, they are used for the global and local variables, respectively.
-If provided, *locals* can be any mapping object.
-Remember that at the module level, globals and locals are the same dictionary.
+If provided, *globals* and *locals* can be any mapping objects.
+Remember that at the module level, globals and locals are the same mapping.

    .. note::